Newest posts are found just below this featured welcome.

 Feel free to come along on this journey with me.
 Feel free to leave your experiences in the comments.

 Please DON’T try to offer advice or suggestions on treatments, improvements to our technique, or tests that need to be done.
 That’s not what this is about.
 There is a time for advice and suggestions, and there is a time to just allow people who are struggling to feel in their feelings and cry and scream and hate anyone who appears to have it easier than they do.
-This is the latter, and to try to explain down to them all the things they could be doing differently or instead (read: everything they’re so obviously doing wrong, because hey, after a year, it never occurred to them to time intercourse, or eat healthy, or go to the doctor) is incredibly invalidating.
+This is the latter, and to try to explain down to them all the things they could be doing differently or instead (read: everything they’re so obviously doing wrong, because hey, after several years being at this, it never occurred to them to time intercourse, or eat healthy, or go to the doctor) is incredibly invalidating.
 Please understand that this journey has so very little space made for it in daily life, so if this trick or that trick worked for you, great, but please don’t offer it here unless specifically requested.
-Being at this a year, there’s pretty much nothing I haven’t already considered, tried, or gotten started.
+Being at this as long as we have been, there’s pretty much nothing I haven’t already considered, tried, or gotten started.